Nick Hobden, head of employment explains the new support schemes announced by the Government

 Who will be eligible for the scheme?

-One of the big differences in the JSS from the CJRS is who is eligible for to benefit from it.
+One of the big differences in the JSS from the CJRS is who will be eligible to benefit from it.
 The new scheme will be open to all small and medium sized businesses with a UK bank account and UK PAYE scheme.

 The scheme shares similarities with the latter stages of ‘flexible furlough’ offered by the CJRS, in that it will be funded by contributions from both the employer and the Government.